Do you feel that each cold call or pitch meeting is a boring episode you just want to skip through at 10x speed?

-- McKinsey notes that by 2030, the demand for emotional skills will grow across all industries by 26% in the USA. - The World Economic Forum considers emotional quotient (EQ) as one of the top ten vital skills the modern workforce needs to have.
+• The World Economic Forum considers emotional quotient (EQ) as one of the top ten vital skills the modern workforce needs to have.

-Dave Lennick, the Executive VP of American Express Financial Advisers, astutely noted, "Only through managing our emotions can we access our intellect and our technical competence.
+Dave Lennick, the Executive VP of American Express Financial Advisers, noted, "Only through managing our emotions can we access our intellect and our technical competence.
 An emotionally competent person performs better."
 Let’s now see which skills are critical for sales professionals.

 Skill 1 - Build empathy

 Empathy building involves understanding how they currently solve this pain, who is responsible for solving it, and how much are they willing to pay for it.
-Understanding the org hierarchy, buying processes, and goals for the quarter all play into it.
+Understanding the organizational hierarchy, buying processes, and goals for the quarter all play into it.

 When you look at the world through your buyer's eyes, you can craft better deals for both of you.
 At the most micro-level, understanding their verbal and non-verbal communication on each sales call plays a critical role in building empathy.